godotengine/godot-docs/tutorials/misc/running_code_in_the_editor.rst

         # Code to execute both in editor and in game.

 .. note:: Modifications in editor are permanent.
-In our case, when we remove the script, the node will keep its rotation direction.
-Be careful so that you don't make unwanted modifications.
+For example, in the following case, when we remove the script, the node will keep its rotation.
+Be careful to avoid making unwanted modifications.

 Try it out
 -----------